 Use care when cleaning the bathroom sink to prevent scratching the surface.
 The bathroom accessories include two towel bars and a tissue holder.
-The faucet in the bathroom consists of a metal body with a brass finish.
+The faucet in the bathroom consists of a metal body.
 The shower installed is a combination fiberglass tub/shower with a glass shower door.
-The white tub faucet with shower head, hose and bracket coordinate with the sink faucet.
+The tub faucet with shower head, hose and bracket coordinate with the sink faucet.
 An optional assist handle may be installed in the tub/shower.